 It is also essential to avoid sex until the mites have completely disappeared.
 Doctors will usually recommend treating any recent sexual partners or anyone with whom the person has had prolonged close contact.

-To prevent reinfestation, people with scabies and their sexual partners must decontaminate any clothing, bedding, or towels they have used during the 3 days prior to treatment.
-The Centers for Disease Control and Prevention (CDC) recommend doing this by either:
+To prevent reinfestation, people with scabies and their sexual partners must decontaminate any clothing, bedding, or towels they have used

 - washing items in hot water and then placing in a hot dryer

 - sealing items in a plastic bag for at least 72 hours